 My ill-thought out comment delivered upon viewing a childhood photograph of my brother Ian and me.

 This faded chromatic moment was captured in front of our Gateshead home by our old man’s box camera, circa 1970.
-My younger sibling and yours truly’s still shot showed the two of us posing in the background of the photo – It’s foreground graced by the front garden of our three-bedroomed semi-detached home in Low Fell.
+My younger sibling and yours truly’s still shot showing the two of us posing in the background of the photo – It’s foreground graced by the front garden of our three-bedroomed semi-detached home in Dorchester Gardens, Low Fell.

 The mixture of monochrome and chromatic memories weren’t intentionally neglected, moreover overlooked due to being out of sight.
 As the famous old adage advocates ‘out of sight, you’ll forget to look at your family photos of yore’…… Or was the latter ‘out of mind’?…… Best check up on that during the post draft edit.

 Anyhow, back to the one innocent sentence that unequivocally confirmed my thought processes had morphed into those of a middle-aged man.
 Whilst viewing the photograph alluded to above, without forethought, I announced in an unforgivably excitable fashion to my missus:-

 “As a kid, I’d never noticed how impressive the dahlias in the front garden of my childhood home were, Karen.”

 After a comment like that there’s no going back, especially when delivered with such unjustifiable enthusiasm.
 The deeply troubled Gary Strachan of a few years ago would’ve completely disowned the contemporary model for uttering a remark of such middle-agedness.

 The 2014 version of Gary Strachan, riddled with stress, cynicism, bitterness and anger at his lot in life would’ve berated his 2018 version’s comment with something akin to:-